smartdevicelink/sdl_core_guides/docs/Lifecycle/IssueProcessingWorkflow.md

 Following is schema of inclusion of issues in milestones and releases. <br>
 ![Issue inclusion schema](https://github.com/mghiumiusliu/sdl_core_guides/blob/lifecycle/docs/Lifecycle/assets/issue-inclusion-schema.png)

 As shown on schema release can include one or more milestones, which includes one or more features, which includes one or more issues.
+To distinguish from release it is recommended to use _alphanumeric codes_ for milestones (for eх.: names of US cities).

 ## Versioning
 SDL organization uses 4 digit version numbering: **X.Y.Z.B** <br>